School attendance

 • Complying with statutory registration and deletion procedures

 Schools and Local Authorities also have a number of responsibilities outlined in the government guidance Working Together to Improve Attendance.
-Please also see the Attendance Team Guidance for Parents/Carers above.
+This guidance also sets out the National Framework for the issuing of Penalty Notices.

-Where there are concerns about pupil absence, schools should seek to intervene early, offering support, wherever possible, for a parent or carer to enable their child to attend school regularly.
+Where there are concerns about pupil absence, schools should seek to intervene early, offering support, for a parent or carer to enable their child to attend school regularly.

-Further attendance guidance for schools and access to our online referral form is located on our Professional Resources page, below:
+Attendance guidance for schools and access to our online referral form is located on our Professional Resources website:

 Attendance guidance for schools

-Where a family chooses to take a holiday or any leave during term time, the absences will be coded as unauthorised, and as such Headteachers may request that the Local Authority issues a Penalty Notice.
+Where a family chooses to take a holiday or any leave during term time, the absences will be coded as unauthorised, and as such Headteachers may request that the Local Authority issues a Penalty Notice in accordance with the National Framework and Leicestershire County Council’s Code of Conduct.

 If you have been issued with a Penalty Notice for an unauthorised absence of leave in Term-time you can pay the Penalty Notice here: